 The site globalgrind.com says it has photos of Dzhokhar Tsarnaev from a social media site (with the man at left in the bottom photo not the older brother):

 The photo of suspects posted by the FBI earlier in the morning, this time with Tamerlan Tsarnaev likely being the figure at right:

 A very likely fake Twitter account in the name of Dzhokhar A. Tsarnaev saw its first tweet at 7:33 a.m., saying to Boston Police “I will kill you all as you killed my brother.”
 The account – which, again, is almost certainly fake – is here.
-(Update: His real Twitter account is here, ignored since December and mostly about sports.)
+(His real Twitter account, ignored since December, is mostly about sports.)

 Reporting from the hours before Tsarnaev’s naming, including the shooting death of the Massachusetts Institute of Technology office, is here.